Richmond Park: World War II and its aftermath

 Associated with the gun site was the research site of the Army Operational Research Group (AORG), located on the polo field beside Sheen Cross, where Stanley Hey researched improvements to the operation of anti-aircraft gun-laying radar.
 During the war, Hey discovered that the Sun is a radio source and he investigated radio reflections from meteor trails, and radio noise from cosmic sources.
 In 1946 Hey's group discovered Cygnus A, later shown to be the first radio galaxy.
 The Richmond Park installation thus became the first radio observatory in Britain.

 In addition to use of the park for military purposes, approximately 500 acres of the park was converted to agricultural use during the war.

-The Russell School was destroyed by enemy action in 1943 and Sheen Cottage a year later.
+The Russell School (then located within the park's boundary) was destroyed by enemy action in 1943 and Sheen Cottage a year later.

-John Boyd-Carpenter, MP for Kingston-upon-Thames, proposed using the Kingston Gate Camp to help alleviate the local post-war housing shortage but Minister of Works, Charles Key, was opposed, preferring that the site be eventually returned to its former parkland use.
+John Boyd-Carpenter, MP for Kingston-upon-Thames, proposed using the Kingston Gate Camp to help alleviate the local post-war housing shortage but the Minister of Works, Charles Key, was opposed, preferring that the site be eventually returned to its former parkland use.
 Key's department refurbished and repurposed the camp as an Olympic Village for the 1948 Summer Olympics.
-The Olympic Village was opened by Lord Burghley with Key making the announcement, in July 1948.
-After the Olympics, the camp was used by units of the Royal Corps of Signals then by the Women's Royal Army Corps following their formation in 1949 as successor to the wartime ATS.
+The Olympic Village was opened by Olympic gold medallist Lord Burghley, with Key making the announcement, in July 1948.
+After the Olympics, the camp was used by units of the Royal Corps of Signals and then by the Women's Royal Army Corps following their formation in 1949 as successor to the wartime ATS.
 Although it had been hoped to clear the camp during the 1950s, it remained in military use and was used to house service families repatriated following the Suez Crisis in 1956.
-It was not until 1965 that the camp was eventually demolished and reintegrated into the park during the following year.
+It was not until 1965 that the camp was eventually demolished; it was reintegrated into the park during the following year.